The best apps to learn French in 2025

 For more information, check out our in-depth review of Duolingo.
 Or read on for my major takeaways from the app.

-Bottom line: Duolingo is great for gamified, fun practice, but if you need structured pronunciation feedback and conversational French, French Together's focused method delivers faster results.
+Bottom line: Duolingo is great for gamified, fun practice, but if you need structured pronunciation feedback and conversational French, Copycat Cafe's focused method delivers faster results.

 Duolingo is completely free and includes full access to all language courses.
 It's one of the most popular free language learning apps available.